wkaisertexas/HIP/docs/how-to/cooperative_groups.rst

 * Collectives for partitioning existing groups into new groups;
 * Operation to synchronize all threads within the group;
 * Operations to inspect the group properties;
-* Collectives that expose low-level, group-specific and often HW accelerated, operations.
+* Collectives that expose low-level, group-specific and often hardware accelerated, operations.

 The code difference to the original block model can be found in the following table.